nayan32biswas/mongodb-odm/docs/tutorial/relation/many_to_many_relationship.md

 # Many to Many Relationship Intro

-In a traditional SQL database, we use 3rd table to implement many-to-many relations.
-Where the middle table holds the id from table `A` and the id from `B`.
+In a traditional SQL database, we use a 3rd table to implement many-to-many relations, where the middle table holds the id from table `A` and the id from table `B`.

 In this chapter, we will add skills for players.

-In MongoDB, we can implement many-to-many relations with two-way embedded ways and traditional ways.
-MongoDB won't block us from doing any one of these.
+In MongoDB, we can implement many-to-many relations using two-way embedded approaches and traditional approaches.
+MongoDB won't block us from using any one of these.

 We add another model `Skill` alongside `Country` and `Player` to illustrate many-to-many relations.